Janasena chief Pawan Kalyan escapes unhurt after convoy hits truck in Andhra Pradesh

-Hyderabad, Nov 16: Janasena chief Pawan Kalyan's private security vehicle met with an accident at Kakinada on Rajamandri highway on Friday.
+Hyderabad, Nov 16: Janasena chief Pawan Kalyan's private security vehicle on Thursday met with an accident at Kakinada on Rajamandri highway on Friday.
+He was accompanied by security officers who were escorting Pawan Kalyan during his Praja Porata Yatra at Kakinada and nearby places.

 The actor-turned-politician was traveling from Kakinada to Rajanagaram to attend a political gathering when his convoy had a head on collision with a truck.